spiral/docs/orm/relations.md

 dump($user->roles->has(Role::findByPK(1));
 ```

-> Please note, `has` method will ignore conditions specified in WRERE option.
+> Please note, `has` method **will ignore** conditions specified in WRERE option.

 #### Fetching Linked Models
-After linking our models togther we fetch them using either propery (pre-loaded/cached) or method way:
+After linking our models together we can fetch them using either propery (pre-loaded/cached) or method way:

 ```php
 $user = User::findByPK(1);